wp-plugins/notificare/readme.txt

 1. Upload the plugin zipfile to your Wordpress installation
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Download the Notificare App from the Appstore
+3. Download the Notificare App from the [Appstore](http://itunes.apple.com/us/app/notificare/id549981058)
 4. Sign up for Notificare
-5. Log in to your Notificare dashboard at https://notifica.re/admin
+5. Log in to your Notificare [Dashboard](https://notifica.re/admin)
 6. Create a new WordPress service, pick a name and sound
 7. Copy your Service Key your User Token into the Settings panel of the WordPress plugin
 8. Post a comment and see what happens!